kuzzleio/documentation-old/api-reference/source/includes/_realtimeController.md

 }
 ```

-List all subscriptions on all indexes and all collections.
+Lists all subscriptions on all indexes and all collections.

 ## publish